 - 1 sprig fresh rosemary, or more to taste

 - 1 teaspoon Kosher salt

 - Fresh ground black pepper, to taste

-- Melt the butter in a large skillet (I prefer cast iron) over medium heat and add in the onion.
-Bruise the rosemary by rubbing it between your palms to release the oils and fragrance.
-Add it to the pan along with the salt, and sweat the onion until translucent, about 8 minutes.
+- Melt the butter in a large skillet over medium heat, then add in the onion.
+Bruise the rosemary by rubbing it between your palms to release the oils and fragrance, then add it to the pan along with the salt.
+Sweat the onion until translucent, about 8 minutes.